SirBofu/dsda-doom-mbf24/mbf24_spec.md

   - Notes:
     - If custom skills are defined, it is based off of the ID of the skill as defined in UMAPINFO.
     - As ZMAPINFO defines skills by name and not by ID, IDs will correlate to the skills in the order defined.

+- **A_MonsterRefire(chance, state)**
+  - Parameterized monster refire codepointer.
+Allows defintion of both a chance to continue firing when the target is out of line-of-sight as well as the frame to jump to when refire conditions are not met.
+  - Args:
+    - `chance (uint)`: Chance out of 256 to continue to the `Next frame` when the target is out of line of sight.
+    - `state (uint)`: State to jump to when refire conditions are not met.
+If set to zero, defaults to the monster's See state.
+  - Notes:
+    - Will cause the monster to stop firing if its target is dead, as with vanilla refire codepointers.

 #### New DEHACKED Weapon Codepointers